 After selling 44 yearling buffalo calves, Kinkead then took his profits and bought into the El Pueblo Trading Post, which had been established by George Simpson and Robert Fisher in 1842.
 The same year that the trading post was established, George Simpson had married Teresita’s 14-year-old daughter, Juana Maria Suaso.
 At the fort were a number of other traders, including Joseph Mantz, his former partner, Edmond “Francisco” Conn, Joseph Doyle, and Alexander Barclay.

-Though Kinkead had invested in El Pueblo, he didn’t stay there long, as in 1843, he took his son, Juan Andrés, by that time anglicised to Andrew, and established a cattle ranch at Hardscrabble Canyon about 30 miles west of Pueblo.
+Though Kinkead had invested in El Pueblo, he didn’t stay there long, as, in 1843, he took his son, Juan Andrés, by that time anglicized to Andrew, and established a cattle ranch at Hardscrabble Canyon about 30 miles west of Pueblo.
 In the meantime, his common-law wife, Teresita, married British Trader, Alexander Barclay.

 In 1844, Alexander Barclay, Joseph Doyle, and George Simpson built another trading post about six miles down the canyon from Kinkead’s Ranch.
 The settlement soon became known as Hardscrabble.
 There, Joseph Doyle married another of Teresita’s daughters, Maria De La Cruz “Cruzita” Suaso.

 In the summer of 1847, Matthew Kinkead abandoned his cattle ranch, along with his son, Andrew.
 In 1849, they went with John Brown, Jim Waters, and other settlers of Hardscrabble and Pueblo, to Sacramento, California.
 There, he was said to have become quite wealthy owning ships, land, and haciendas.